Every week at the CAC is National Volunteer Week

-Volunteering is at the heart of CAC.
+Volunteerism is at the heart of the CAC.
 In 1966, a group of volunteers joined together to save H.H.
 Richardson’s Glessner House from demolition.
 This effort led to the establishment of the Chicago Architecture Foundation, now the CAC.

-Several years later, in 1971, the first class of volunteer docents graduated from a CAC training program and began to lead walking tours.
-Our approximately 450 docents have all taken part in an intensive, nine-week training course before serving at least 30 hours per year.
+At five years old, in 1971, the CAC graduated its first class of volunteer docents and began offering walking tours.
+Today, our approximately 450 docents have all taken part in an intensive, nine-week training course before serving at least 30 hours per year.

-When Open House Chicago launched, there was a need for even more volunteers—and architecture enthusiasts stepped up to the task.
-Last year, nearly 2,000 volunteers donated more than 12,000 hours to Open House Chicago and the numbers continue as we approach 10 years of OHC this fall!
+When Open House Chicago launched in 2010, there was a need for even more volunteers—and architecture enthusiasts stepped up to the task.
+Last year, 3,318 volunteers contributed 20,000 hours to Open House Chicago and the numbers continue as we approach 10 years of OHC this fall!

-“The culture of volunteerism at CAC is very unique.
-While we are grateful for our volunteers every day of the year, National Volunteer Month gives us an opportunity to really reflect on their contributions,” said Lynn Osmond, CAC’s president and CEO.
-“The deep dedication and tireless work of all our volunteers is the reason CAC will continue to grow and thrive.”
+“The culture of volunteerism at the CAC is very unique.
+While we are grateful for our volunteers every day of the year, National Volunteer Week gives us an opportunity to really reflect on their contributions,” says CAC President and CEO Lynn Osmond.
+“The deep dedication and tireless work of all our volunteers is the reason the CAC continues to grow and thrive.”

 Our volunteers come from a wide variety of backgrounds.
-Whether they’re teachers, architects, lawyers, doctors or musicians, they’re all passionate about Chicago and have a deep dedication to our organization.
-In 50 years, thousands of volunteers have donated a total of more than 1 million hours with CAC.
+Whether they’re teachers, architects, lawyers, doctors or musicians, they’re all passionate about Chicago and share a deep dedication to our organization.
+Over more than 50 years, thousands of volunteers have donated a total of more than 1 million hours with CAC.
 In 2019 alone, 4,061 volunteers donated 49,040 total volunteer hours.

-“Volunteers mean everything to CAC,” says Hallie Rosen, director of volunteer engagement.
+“Volunteers mean everything to the CAC,” says CAC Manager of Volunteer Engagement Caroline Duda.
 “Our organization is literally powered by volunteers who give so much of their time and talent.
 Their passion for architecture and Chicago is unsurpassed.”

-In celebration of National Volunteer Month, we want to say THANK YOU to all our volunteers and highlight the work they do!
-We couldn’t be where we are today without you.
+In celebration of National Volunteer Week, we must say "Thank you!" to all our docents and volunteers and highlight the work they do.
+We wouldn’t be where we are today without them.